qrohlf/qrohlf.github.io/_drafts/portland-coffee-shops.md

 ---
-title: Field Notes: Portland Coffee Shops
+title: "Field Notes: Portland Coffee Shops"
 summary: My personal notes on spots to read and study in Portland
 layout: post
 ---